Vihtoriaaa/GenAI-2.5D-Content-Creation/README.md

 conda env create -f cpu_environment.yaml conda activate genai-env
 ```
-These commands will create a new Conda environment named 'genai-env', install all the necessary packages depending on the selected configuration specified in the corresponding environment file, and activate it.
+These commands will create a new Conda environment named `genai-env`, install all the necessary packages depending on the selected configuration specified in the corresponding environment file, and activate it.

 ### 🏃‍♀️ Step 4.
 Pipeline Run